 Elasticity is the property of a material by virtue of which it returns to its original shape and size on the removal of applied load or stress.
 The materials having this property are called elastic materials.
 And, the maximum amount of stress up to which a material behaves like an elastic material is called the Elastic limit of the material.

 Plasticity is just opposite to the Elasticity.
 It is the property of a material due to which it retains its deformed shape and size even after removal of the stress.
 All materials with some elasticity behave like plastic material after their elastic limit.

 There are also some cases when a material fails below its yield point.
 This usually takes place when the material is subjected to a repeated load.
 This kind of failure of a material is said to Fatigue.

 When a material undergoes a permanent deformation but at a very slow rate, when subjected to a very high amount of load but below its yield point, this kind of deformation is called Creep.
 And, the ability of a material to resist this kind of deformation is called Creep strength.

 All materials which have some elasticity have a tendency to store energy when subjected to a load within their elastic limit.
 They use this energy to spring back or return to their original shape and size when the load is removed.
 This property of materials by virtue of which they absorb energy without permanent deformation is called Resilience.

 The maximum amount of energy that a material can absorb within the elastic limit is said to be Proof Resilience.
 And, this value of Proof Resilience, when divided by the total volume of the material, turns out to be a value which is called Modulus of Resilience.

 So now you are familiar with the most important mechanical properties of materials.
 You can practically implement this knowledge while making the selection of the right material for your application.
-What other properties do you think should be added in the above list?
+What other properties do you think should be added to the above list?
 Please give your suggestions in the comments below.
-You can also discuss your doubt regarding the above-discussed topic in the comments below.
+You can also discuss your doubts regarding the above-discussed topic in the comments below.